cap-sketch/GitLearning/README.md

-# GitLearning
+# GitLearing through changes.
-Creating a git repository.
+Creating a git repository and making changes.